kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

     (substituting for port 5100 if you need to).

-    THe code for this widget resides in `src/widget/widgets/demos`.
+    The code for this widget resides in `src/widget/widgets/demos`.

+## Anatomy of the Widget Support

+Now that we've converted the service module to a dynamic service that supports widgets, let's explore how this was accomplished.

+Fortunately we had a fresh git status before the changes, so we can list all of the files.

+> TODO: write this section.

 ## Notes